thegworld/gtx-browser/services/device/nfc/README.md

 ### High level Overview

-The implementation of Web NFC in Chromium consists of two main parts:
+The implementation of Web NFC in GTx Browser consists of two main parts:

 - The NFC module in Blink located at `third_party/blink/renderer/modules/nfc/` which contains Blink JavaScript bindings for Web NFC.